Our Teachers

 Jennifer Lee

 Jennifer has been enjoying making bark baskets for 40 years.
-Her interest began with the study of her Native ancestors.
-All of her materials are self harvested.
-She has received awards at the Mohegan Wigwam Festival, Saratoga Native American Festival, Kearsarge Indian Museum, Deerfield Craft show and NCBA.
+Her interest began with the study of her Native Ancestors.
+All materials are self-harvested, except the hemp cord for straps.
+She has received awards at the Mohegan Wigwam Festival, Saratoga Native American Festival, Kearsage Indian Museum, and NCBA.

 Jesica Clark